 While many Chicago and Illinois drivers obey traffic laws and are focused on driving safely, there are other drivers who may not prioritize traffic laws and how they keep others safe.
 When irresponsible drivers break traffic laws, they can potentially harm others in devastating accidents.
-In these situations, those who were wrongfully injured may look into pursing a car accident claim with an attorney.
+In these situations, those who were wrongfully injured may look into pursing a personal injury claim with a Chicago car accident attorney.

 The Illinois Vehicle Code lists the various types of driving offenses and their corresponding penalties, but there are five significant laws that Illinois drivers typically break.
 We’re going to take a look at those laws and what can happen when drivers break those laws.

 Driving Without a License or Auto Insurance

 A current license and auto insurance are required to be able to drive a vehicle.
 Sometimes, people may drive with an expired license because they forgot to get it renewed.
 Other drivers may be operating a vehicle that does not have insurance coverage.

 These are serious offenses.
 A driver caught without a valid driver’s license or permit violates 6-101 of the Illinois Vehicle Code and driving without liability insurance violates 3-707(c-1).
 Both can result in a license suspension or revocation.

 Failure To Stop at Stop Signs or Red Lights

 When thinking about failing to stop at a stop sign or running a red light, people typically associate it with drivers who are trying to beat traffic.
 However, there are also other dangers that fall under the failing to stop category.